Donsmith4090/Python-for-everyone/README.md

 ### Goals

--   Complete the Python for Everybody Specialization
+-   Complete the Python for Everybody Specialization and master it

 ### Boundaries / Scope